Losant/losant-rest-python/docs/experienceTemplates.md

-# Integrations Actions
+# Experience Templates Actions

-Details on the various actions that can be performed on the Integrations resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Experience Templates resource, including the expected parameters and the potential responses.

 ##### Contents